Candy maker Haribo to begin construction on southeast Wisconsin facility later this year

 Haribo, the fastest growing confectionery brand in the nation, said Milwaukee-based Gilbane Building Company has been selected as the general contractor for the company's first North American manufacturing facility in Pleasant Prairie.

-“We warmly welcome Haribo to a long list of family-run enterprises that form the economic backbone of our state, making best-in-class products that reach every corner of the globe," Gov. Tony Evers said in a statement.
+Under the company's enterprise zone agreement with the state, Haribo is eligible for $22.5 million in tax credits, based on $293.6 million in capital investments by the company and the creation of 385 jobs.
+At the time, Haribo's tax credit award was the fourth largest provided by WEDC.

+Hughes said WEDC currently has 28 enterprise zones in the state, which are designated to specific businesses.

-Wes Saver, Haribo of America's chief financial officer, said the company will create up to 385 direct jobs in the first build phase of the project, as well as 4,200 indirect jobs upon completion, and invest "well above $300 million in our state-of-the-art facility, the largest project in our 100-year history."
+Wes Saber, Haribo of America's chief financial officer, said the company will create an additional 4,200 indirect jobs upon completion of the project and invest "well above $300 million in our state-of-the-art facility, the largest project in our 100-year history."

-Hans Guido Riegel, managing partner of the Haribo Group, said the Wisconsin facility will support long-term growth in the community.
+Hans Guido Riegel, managing partner of the Haribo Group, said the Kenosha County facility will support long-term growth in the community.

 “The strategic decision to build a manufacturing facility in North America is of great importance to the HARIBO Group, and we are thrilled to take this next important step in the process,” Guido Riegel said.